What to expect if you log into Terra with Google SSO but want to work in Terra on Azure.

 To keep up-to-date about Terra on Azure functionality, see Overview: Terra on Azure.

-Infrastructure cloud costs (~$5/day per Terra Billing project)
+Base infrastructure cloud costs (~$10/day per Terra Billing project)

 When you (or an IT Admin or collaborator) create a Terra Billing Project, Terra launches Azure infrastructure resources that currently cost about $5 per day and are shared across all workspaces in the billing project.